HermannJoel/Projects-Portfolio/README.md

 ### Maintain credit risk Model:

- We calculate the Population Stability Index
+ The Population Stability Index is calculated in order to maintain our model.

 ---